How Virtual Assistants Are Reshaping The Business Landscape

 John Jantsch (24:00): That's awesome.
 Speaking with Joe Rare, uh, founder of Level 9 virtual, Joe, I appreciate you stopping by the Duct Tape Marketing Podcast.
 Do you want to invite people where they might connect with you, find out more about your work?

 Joe Rare (24:10): Yeah, I'd love to.
 You know, a couple places.
 Level number nine virtual.com.
 So Level 9 virtual.com, top right corner, it says, book a call, totally no obligation.
 You can chat with our team.
 They will support you and guide you in the right move.
 If you want to, you know, get started using a virtual assistant or at least test the waters, you can also check out what I'm up to @joerare.com.
-And, uh, you can always reach me at Joe at any of my business names [email protected] or [email protected].
+And, uh, you can always reach me at Joe at any of my business names joe@level9virtual.com or joe@joerare.com.
 Yeah, there you go.
 Awesome.

 John Jantsch (24:41): Well, again, I appreciate you taking a moment to stop by and hopefully we'll run into you one of these days out there on the road.